 Energy market net revenue was calculated for a new CP plant economically dispatched by PJM.
 It was assumed that the CP plant had a minimum run time of eight hours.
 The unit was first committed day ahead in profitable blocks of at least eight hours, including start costs.
 The unit was allowed to extend its run in real time if it was profitable to do so.

-New entrant CP plant energy market net revenues were higher in all zones in 2024 as a result of higher dark spreads (Table 7-7).
+New entrant CP plant energy market net revenues were higher in all zones in the first three months of 2025 as a result of higher dark spreads (Table 7-7).